OpenLocalizationTestOrg/azure-docs-pr-test.zh-TW/articles/search/search-howto-concurrency.md

             Console.WriteLine(
                 $"Test index updated; Its ETag should have changed since it was created.
 ETag: '{index.ETag}'");

-            // More importantly, ETags protect you from concurrent updates toohello same resource.
+            // More importantly, ETags protect you from concurrent updates to the same resource.
 If another
-            // client tries tooupdate hello resource, it will fail as long as all clients are using hello right
+            // client tries to update the resource, it will fail as long as all clients are using the right
             // access conditions.
             Index indexForClient1 = index;
             Index indexForClient2 = serviceClient.Indexes.Get("test");

-            Console.WriteLine("Simulating concurrent update. toostart, both clients see hello same ETag.");
+            Console.WriteLine("Simulating concurrent update.
+To start, both clients see the same ETag.");
             Console.WriteLine($"Client 1 ETag: '{indexForClient1.ETag}' Client 2 ETag: '{indexForClient2.ETag}'");

-            // Client 1 successfully updates hello index. indexForClient1.Fields.Add(new Field("a", DataType.Int32));
+            // Client 1 successfully updates the index. indexForClient1.Fields.Add(new Field("a", DataType.Int32));
             indexForClient1 =
                 serviceClient.Indexes.CreateOrUpdate(